 Applicants are encouraged to visit vetmed.tamu.edu/dvm/admissions regularly for the latest admissions information.
 Admissions criteria are subject to change, and it’s the applicant’s responsibility to ensure that they are qualified to apply.
 The website will show the current requirements.

-All applicants must apply online through the Texas Medical and Dental Schools Application Service (TMDSAS) and submit the supplemental application through the CVMBS website.
+All applicants must apply online through the Texas Medical and Dental Schools Application Service (TMDSAS).

-- Submit TMDSAS application and applicant evaluation forms via www.tmdsas.com.
-(DEADLINE: September 15, 5 pm (CST)).
+- Submit TMDSAS application & applicant evaluation forms by Sept.
+16 via tmdsas.com.

 *Subject to change. **Includes loan fees, books & supplies, room & board, travel, personal expenses, etc.